sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 item revoked?", and if it is not, the authority responds with a signed statement with the claim "as of time ..., item ... is not revoked".

-In the sigsum context, it would make some sense to have an revocation authority close to the monitor.
+In the sigsum context, it would make some sense to have a revocation authority close to the monitor.
 A monitor follows a sigsum log (it retrieves all leaves, taking consistency with signed tree heads into account, and filters out the ones with a keyhash of interest).
 When it